p0186797/3u-midterm/README.md

 If the sequence of numbers sums to 41 to 45 incluside, then this is the last line and there are no more directions.

-Write a program that reads a series of 5 digit coded directions and outputs the directions for the directional lock.
+Write a program that reads a series of 5 digit coded directions and outputs the directions for the directional lock. *You do not need to validate input.*

 ### Input Specification